joelhawksley/identity/_posts/2023-04-28-accessible-by-default.md

 In some cases, we've run into UI patterns that simply weren't accessible in any way, sometimes to the point of needing to have an entire page or even an entire workflow redesigned from scratch.

-Some patterns aren’t accessible and should be avoided: https://github.com/github/primer/issues/713#issuecomment-1111002165
+Some patterns aren’t accessible and should be avoided: https://github.com/github/primer/issues/713#issuecomment-1111002165 TODO elaborate

+TODO insert screenshot of github projects

+Other things like drag and drop are especially difficult.
+Can you think of how you'd move sort a card in this UI with just your keyboard?
+How about move it to another column?

 ### Accessibility first